 Dampness, rot and infestation

 Repair category 1

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+Notes There is evidence of previous wood boring insect infestation within the main and annexe roof voids.
+It is understood this was treated in 2001 and documentation is available.

 Chimney stacks

 Repair category 1

-Notes No significant defects evident.
+Notes There is weathering to roughcast finishes.